-A good decade spent marketing software solutions to the fashion industry, coupled with having lived most of my life in Milan and Paris, have likely been contributing factors to the fact that I’m an irredeemable shopaholic.
-Throughout the course of the last few years, the time-consuming impact of motherhood has forced me to transfer my passion almost exclusively online, and I have made a few interesting observations about what is universally missing from my e-commerce experiences.
+I’m an irredeemable shopaholic, probably thanks to a good decade spent marketing software solutions to the fashion industry, coupled with having lived most of my life in Milan and Paris.
+The time-consuming impact of motherhood has forced me to transfer my passion almost exclusively online, and I’ve made a few interesting observations about what is universally missing from my fashion e-commerce experiences.

 My expectations as a customer are almost systematically unfulfilled when I shop from the commerce sites of independent fashion labels, which seem to have a long way to go before being matching the high-level experience offered by large, multi-brand marketplaces.
 90% of my frustrations with online fashion retailers have been caused by three, recurring, issues.